 In nearly every picture of Munich’s skyline, you’re bound to glimpse the twin onion domes of Frauenkirche piercing into the sky.
 It’s been that way since the 15th century, and with laws limiting building heights in Munich for this very church, it’s unlikely to change anytime soon.

-Frauenkirche is the most enduring symbol of Munich.
+Frauenkirche is the city’s most enduring symbol and one of the coolest places to visit in Munich.
 The church was heavily damaged in World War II, leading to a full reconstruction project that was almost 50 years in the making.

 One of the quirkiest features of Frauenkirche is the “Devil’s Footstep” at the entrance.
 Legends claim that the 20-year construction of the cathedral in the 15th century would have been impossible without some kind of divine intervention.
 Or rather not so divine.